LaV0n/english-school/README.md

 ## Blog page for news

 ![](https://github.com/LaV0n/english-school/blob/master/src/assets/image/Screenshot_4.png)
+## Admin mode

-## For admin mode you must double-click this icon in the footer and enter the password : "123456"
+For admin mode you must double-click this icon in the footer and enter the password : "123456"

 ![](https://github.com/LaV0n/english-school/blob/master/src/assets/image/Screenshot_5.png)
 ## You can add and delete posts